LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/csimplemap-class.md

 ### <a name="parameters"></a>Paramètres

 *nIndex*<br/>
-Index de la valeur à retourner.
+L’indice de la valeur à revenir.

 ### <a name="return-value"></a>Valeur de retour